 He laughed and responded, “Yes, but you get cold cut sandwiches and we get lobster, shrimp, and a very nice assortment of pasta entrees.”

-After a moment’s thought, I genuflected, gave the sign of the cross, and said, “Holy Mary, Mother of God, I have been saved!
+After a moment’s thought, I genuflected, gave the sign of the cross, and said, “Holy Mary, Mother of God, I’ve been saved!
 Pass the shrimp!”

 Now I worry that I could go to Hell for faking rememption in the name of seafood.

-I hate to give up worrying, since I am so good at it.
-Maybe there is money to be made.
-Writing is not a lucrative business, except for a very few.
+I hate to give up worrying, since I’m so good at it.
+Maybe there’s money to be made.
+Writing isn’t a lucrative business, except for a very few.
 Most of us are not in it for the money, but because we feel compelled to put our thoughts down on paper.

 I firmly believe that if I were unable to put my thoughts (absurd though they may be) on paper, my head just may explode like the time Mom was making dinner in the pressure cooker and it exploded, spewing split pea soup all over the kitchen.
 There go my thoughts and my unused words.
 Look, there is the word ‘fiduciary,’ slipping slowly down the refrigerator door, as ‘tatterdemalion’ falls in syllabled droplets from the ceiling fixture like rust-tainted water from the leaky, pitted faucet in a cheap motel.
 What a waste of wonderful words, as well as Mom’s delicious split pea soup.

-For the $200 “worrier’s intermediate package,” I will give you at least two nights of my insomnia, one tension headache, and assorted digestive problems.
+For the $200 “worrier’s intermediate package,” I’ll give you at least two nights of my insomnia, one tension headache, and assorted digestive problems.
 There may be an additional charge for my purchase of over-the-counter antacids.

 The $300 “worrier’s coronary package” includes my untreated hypertension, lower back pain, a migraine, and one trip to the emergency room for severe chest pain and shortness of breath.
 Any diagnostic testing which is not covered by my insurance is, of course, extra.